AxdeKlerk/SLP/TESTING.md

 User Story:
 As a **user** I want to **contact the promotions company** so that **my query reaches the right place**.

 **What Was Tested:**
-- Confirmed form submission validation and email delivery.
+- Verified end-to-end form submission and email delivery (admin + user confirmation).
+- Checked redirect to thank-you page after successful form submission.
+- Validated inline error messages for required fields using *Django*’s `.invalid-feedback` class.
-- Tested form layout on multiple devices.
+- Tested responsiveness and readability of form layout on multiple devices.
-- Ensured error messages and success confirmations display clearly.

 **Acceptance Criteria**
+- [x] Form validated all fields correctly.
-- [x] Email successfully delivered on submission.
+- [x] Email successfully sent to the site owner.
+- [x] Confirmation email sent to the user.
+- [x] Redirect to thank-you page on success.
+- [x] Clear inline error messages shown when validation fails.
-- [x] Layout responsive and legible.
+- [x] Layout responsive and legible across devices.
-- [x] Clear success/error feedback shown to user.

 **Tasks Completed**
-- [x] Connected forms to backend handling logic.
+- [x] Replaced FormSubmit with *Django* `ContactForm` and `contact_view`.
+- [x] Configured dual email sending via SMTP settings.
-- [x] Tested local and deployed email submissions.
+- [x] Added field-level error display and consistent styling.
-- [x] Validated form accessibility and responsiveness.
+- [x] Tested validation, email flow, and redirects locally and in production.

 **Notes**
-Submission feedback and form transitions work smoothly with consistent styling.
+The new *Django*-based contact system provides better user experience, reliable delivery, and visual consistency with the rest of the site.
+Email handling and validation now run entirely server-side, eliminating dependency on external services.

 #### 4.2.1.5 Footer